-To use peppermint for headaches blend it with a carrier oil such as coconut or olive oil and gently massage the oil into your temples the first sight of pain.
+To use peppermint for headaches blend it with an ounce of carrier oil such as coconut or olive oil and gently massage the oil into your temples the first sight of pain.
 You can add it to a bowl or just in your hand.

 How Do You Use Peppermint Oil for Headaches?

 It’s most effective when applied on temples and forehead, but if you have a tension headache even a neck or back massage with peppermint oil will feel incredibly soothing and will help you relax tense muscles, that are one of the main causes of tension headaches.
 And while this oil is especially effective with tension headaches, it can be also beneficial in the case of a migraine attack.